Interested in becoming an exchange student at Cal Poly?

 - Statement of Academic Exchange Objective (why you wish to study at Cal Poly)

-- Estimate Costs of Attendance at Cal Poly.
+- Cost Estimate for Exchange Students at Cal Poly.

 - Proof of funding can be a bank statement from yourself or a family member or other supporter or a scholarship document.
 You will provide these same documents at your visa interview